MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductFootprint.md

 ---
-title: PreviewProductFootprint in CloudforSustainabilityCarbonDataModel - Common Data Model | Microsoft Docs
+title: PreviewProductFootprint in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
 description: The carbon footprint of a product with values in accordance with the Pathfinder Framework.
 author: cdm-publisher
 ms.service: common-data-model